 Navigating Complex Distribution Structures, Minimizing Negative Tax Consequences

 Recording of a 90-minute premium CLE/CPE video webinar with Q&A

 This CLE/CPE course will guide corporate and tax counsel on the various methods of structuring waterfall distribution provisions in LLC and partnership agreements.
 The panel will examine a variety of economic and tax considerations such as timing and types of distributions (including tax distributions), approaches to drafting priority returns (internal rate of return vs. preferred return), carried interest/promote calculations, capital shifts, relationships between distribution and allocation provisions, and the interaction of IRS partnership audit rules and distribution waterfalls.

 The panel will review these and other key issues:

 - What are the different types of waterfall provisions, and when should each be used?

 - What are the key considerations and best practices for counsel drafting and negotiating waterfall provisions in LLC or partnership agreements?

-- What are some pitfalls to avoid when tailoring partnership allocation provisions to waterfall provisions?
+- What are pitfalls to avoid when tailoring partnership allocation provisions to waterfall provisions?

-- What are the implications of new IRS partnership audit rules for tiered waterfall distributions?
+- What are the implications of IRS partnership audit rules for tiered waterfall distributions?